intake/intake/docs/source/catalog.rst

   coerced to the given type of the parameter and validated against the allowed/max/min.
 It is therefore possible to use the string templating system (e.g., to get a value from the environment), but pass the final value as, for example, an integer.
-It makes no sense to provide a default for this case (the argument already has a value), but will no raise an exception.
+It makes no sense to provide a default for this case (the argument already has a value), but providing a default will not raise an exception.

 Note: the ``datetime`` type accepts multiple values:
 Python datetime, ISO8601 string,  Unix timestamp int, "now" and  "today".